raven-devs/patterns-principles/src/module/principles/pure-function-side-effects.md

 ## What are side effects?

 Side effects is something that makes our function impure by default.
-Any asynchronous processes or working with things outside of Javascript are side effects.Typical examples of side effects are:
+Any asynchronous processes or working with things outside of Javascript are side effects.
+Typical examples of side effects are:

 - Working with API
 - Working with Localstorage